Amneal Pharmaceuticals, Inc. (NYSE:AMRX) Short Interest Update

-Amneal Pharmaceuticals, Inc. (NYSE:AMRX – Get Rating) was the target of a significant decline in short interest in the month of March.
+Amneal Pharmaceuticals, Inc. (NYSE:AMRX – Get Rating) was the recipient of a significant decline in short interest in March.
 As of March 31st, there was short interest totalling 6,440,000 shares, a decline of 13.1% from the March 15th total of 7,410,000 shares.
-Approximately 6.5% of the shares of the company are short sold.
-Based on an average daily volume of 1,050,000 shares, the short-interest ratio is currently 6.1 days.
+Currently, 6.5% of the shares of the stock are sold short.
+Based on an average daily trading volume, of 1,050,000 shares, the short-interest ratio is currently 6.1 days.

+Several analysts have issued reports on the stock.
+Barclays reduced their price target on shares of Amneal Pharmaceuticals from $7.00 to $4.00 and set an “overweight” rating on the stock in a report on Friday, March 10th.
+BMO Capital Markets reduced their price objective on shares of Amneal Pharmaceuticals from $5.00 to $4.00 and set a “market perform” rating on the stock in a research note on Friday, March 3rd.
+The Goldman Sachs Group dropped their price target on shares of Amneal Pharmaceuticals from $3.50 to $3.00 and set a “buy” rating for the company in a research report on Friday, March 3rd.
+Truist Financial dropped their price objective on shares of Amneal Pharmaceuticals from $5.00 to $4.00 and set a “buy” rating for the company in a research report on Wednesday, March 29th.
+Finally, StockNews.com began coverage on shares of Amneal Pharmaceuticals in a research report on Friday, March 17th.
+They issued a “hold” rating for the company.
+Two equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and an average price target of $3.75.

 Amneal Pharmaceuticals Price Performance

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-Morgan Stanley lifted its stake in shares of Amneal Pharmaceuticals by 935.8% during the fourth quarter.
-Morgan Stanley now owns 4,220,998 shares of the company’s stock valued at $8,400,000 after acquiring an additional 3,813,489 shares during the period.
-Millennium Management LLC lifted its stake in shares of Amneal Pharmaceuticals by 153.3% during the fourth quarter.
-Millennium Management LLC now owns 5,013,378 shares of the company’s stock valued at $9,977,000 after acquiring an additional 3,034,426 shares during the period.
-Norges Bank acquired a new position in shares of Amneal Pharmaceuticals during the fourth quarter valued at $5,402,000.
-Vanguard Group Inc. lifted its stake in shares of Amneal Pharmaceuticals by 10.8% during the first quarter.
-Vanguard Group Inc. now owns 12,830,372 shares of the company’s stock valued at $53,504,000 after acquiring an additional 1,255,477 shares during the period.
-Finally, AQR Capital Management LLC lifted its stake in shares of Amneal Pharmaceuticals by 119.7% during the fourth quarter.
-AQR Capital Management LLC now owns 2,136,252 shares of the company’s stock valued at $4,251,000 after acquiring an additional 1,164,091 shares during the period.
-Institutional investors and hedge funds own 32.79% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in AMRX.
+Morgan Stanley boosted its stake in Amneal Pharmaceuticals by 935.8% during the 4th quarter.
+Morgan Stanley now owns 4,220,998 shares of the company’s stock valued at $8,400,000 after acquiring an additional 3,813,489 shares during the last quarter.
+Millennium Management LLC boosted its stake in Amneal Pharmaceuticals by 153.3% during the 4th quarter.
+Millennium Management LLC now owns 5,013,378 shares of the company’s stock valued at $9,977,000 after acquiring an additional 3,034,426 shares during the last quarter.
+Norges Bank bought a new position in Amneal Pharmaceuticals during the 4th quarter valued at $5,402,000.
+Vanguard Group Inc. boosted its stake in Amneal Pharmaceuticals by 10.8% during the 1st quarter.
+Vanguard Group Inc. now owns 12,830,372 shares of the company’s stock valued at $53,504,000 after acquiring an additional 1,255,477 shares during the last quarter.
+Finally, AQR Capital Management LLC boosted its stake in Amneal Pharmaceuticals by 119.7% during the 4th quarter.
+AQR Capital Management LLC now owns 2,136,252 shares of the company’s stock valued at $4,251,000 after acquiring an additional 1,164,091 shares during the last quarter.
+32.79% of the stock is currently owned by institutional investors.

 Amneal Pharmaceuticals, Inc is a pharmaceutical company, which engages in the development, manufacture, market and distribution of generic pharmaceutical products.
 It operates through the Generic, Specialty and AvKARE Segments.
 The Generics segment develops, manufactures and commercializes complex oral solids, injectables, ophthalmics, liquids, topicals, softgels, inhalation products and transdermals.